codecheckers/codecheckers.github.io/partners.md

 Citizen Science is where all these elements come together.
 Previous work include a PhD from the University of Zurich and (post-doctoral) researcher positions at the Joint Research Center of the European Commission as well as the Universities of Zurich and Hamburg on EU-funded projects.

+Frank is PI of the [CHECK-NL](/nl/) project.
-Frank contributes his experiences in reproducible research as a founding member of [Reproducible AGILE](https://reproducible-agile.github.io/) and his broad topical expertise - he connects CODECHECK with various disciplines and communities.
+He further contributes his experiences in reproducible research as a founding member of [Reproducible AGILE](https://reproducible-agile.github.io/) and his broad topical expertise - he connects CODECHECK with various disciplines and communities.

 ### Codecheckers